10 min read

 If you work in R&D, chances are that you’re located at Biopolis, Fusionopolis or one of the Science Parks.
 If that’s you, you’ll want to seriously consider making Clementi your home in Singapore.

-A quintessentially local neighbourhood in the Western part of Singapore, Clementi new town is nicely located–being near enough all the tech parks, schools, and amenities; while near enough to the city centre and expat enclaves like Holland Village and Bukit Timah to be convenient.
+A quintessentially local neighbourhood in the Western part of Singapore, Clementi New Town is ideally located.
+It's near enough all the tech parks, schools, and amenities, while within easy reach of the city centre and expat enclaves like Holland Village and Bukit Timah.

 Comprising largely HDB flats and a sprinkling of condominiums, staying at Clementi is a great choice if you want to keep costs down.
-Simply visit the neighbourhood mall or town centre with its hawker centre and market for all your needs, and do as the locals do.
+Visit the neighbourhood mall or town centre for its hawker centre and market to get everything you need, and do as the locals do.

 3. Woodlands